lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-04-27-ALEXANDRIA_outcomes.md

 This project ends on 30 August 2023 (extended by a year on account of the pandemic), so it's surely time to update the community on what has been accomplished.
-As outlined in the earlier post, our starting point was a growing acceptance the prevalence of errors in mathematics and a small body of formal mathematical developments that had been undertaken in a variety of proof assistants.
+As outlined in the earlier post, our starting point was a growing acceptance of the prevalence of errors in mathematics, and a small body of formal mathematical developments that had been undertaken in a variety of proof assistants.
 We would mainly be using [Isabelle/HOL](https://isabelle.in.tum.de), which had been designed to be agnostic as to applications but strongly influenced